 Here is an article about Brandwatch alternatives.
 If you don’t want to spend that much on a social listening tool, you may want to check it out.

 Tweetdeck is a social listening software dedicated solely to Twitter.
-The tool collects and analyses social media mentions only from this social media platform.
+The tool collects and analyses social media mentions only from this platform.

-Tweetdeck helps you manage your social media presence, especially if you have to manage many different social media profiles within one platform.
+Tweetdeck helps you manage your social media presence, especially if you have to manage many different profiles within one platform.

 Tweetdeck shows you all the tweets and Twitter feed aggregated in one dashboard.
 You can get an instant overview of your news feed, private messages, and trending topics.